-- (d) The minimum yard requirements of the district in which the conversion occurs shall be adhered to. - (e) All conversions shall comply with all requirements of the Pennsylvania Department of Licenses and Inspections. - (f) The size of the building shall not be increased to accommodate the greater number of dwelling units. - (g) Outside fire escapes or stairways shall be located to the rear of the building where they are not visible from the street. - (h) The minimum tract area for this use shall be at least equal to the sum of the "lot area per DU" in Subsection B(5)(c) above based on the number and size of the proposed dwelling units. - (6) B6 Mobile home park.
+- (d) The minimum yard requirements of the district in which the conversion occurs shall be adhered to. - (e) All conversions shall comply with all requirements of the Pennsylvania Department of Licenses and Inspections. - (f) The bulk, scale, height, building footprint and/or floor area of the building shall not be increased to accommodate a greater number of dwelling units.
+[Amended 10-24-2022 by Ord.
+No. 2022-002] - (g) Outside fire escapes or stairways shall be located to the rear of the building where they are not visible from the street. - (h) The minimum tract area for this use shall be at least equal to the sum of the "lot area per DU" in Subsection B(5)(c) above based on the number and size of the proposed dwelling units. - (6) B6 Mobile home park.
 A parcel of land under single ownership which has been planned and improved entirely for placement of mobile homes for nontransient use, consisting of two or more mobile home lots for sale or rent.
 Mobile home parks shall be subject to all provisions of this chapter.
 A distinction shall be made between single-wide (single width) mobile homes and double-wide (double width) mobile homes and shall conform to the following standards subject to meeting all performance requirements of Article V in Chapter 140, Subdivision and Land Development.
 Mobile home parks shall comply with all of the following standard requirements: [Amended 5-28-2013 by Ord.
 No. 2013-2] - (a) Applications for mobile home parks shall meet the following dimensional requirements: